How to Wire a 3-Way Switch: Wiring Diagram

 4 way switches are often used in conjunction with three way switches; whenever more than 2 switches are used to control a single light fixture the additional switches are of the 4 way variety.
 Additional information is available in the article written on how to wire a 4 way switch, with additional wiring diagrams for these switches.

-How a 3 way switch works
+How a 3 Way Switch Works

-The photos to the right show the back of a 3 way switch.
+The photos below show the back of a 3 way switch.
 There are 3 screw terminals on the sides of the switch, along with one on the end, and every switch will have the same three terminals.
 The small screw terminal on the end is the ground terminal and is usually painted green, although the picture does not show that color well.
 It can often be recognized as the screw that is part of the metal framework of the switch and is not insulated from other metal parts.
 The green, or bare of insulation, ground wire always goes to this terminal.
 Older switches often did not have this ground screw, but are no longer legal to use and all current light switches must have a ground screw to attach the ground wire to.

 One of the three other terminals is a different color, usually darker, and is called the common terminal.
 Mechanically and electrically this common terminal is connected internally to one of the other two brass screws, called the traveler terminals.
 When the switch is flipped the other way that connection is broken, and the common terminal is then connected to the other traveler terminal.
 This common terminal is always connected internally to one (but only one) of the traveler terminals; which one is dependent on whether the switch is up or down.